-After finding a sponsor, please invite them to the Rite of Enrollment Mass & Reception on either May 4 or 5.
-The reception is for you and your sponsor only.
-Then, have your sponsor complete the Sponsor Eligibility Form (Click here to download).
+After finding a sponsor, please invite them to the Rite of Enrollment Mass & Workshop on either April 17 or 18.
+The reception & workshop is for you and your sponsor only.
+Then, have your sponsor complete the Sponsor Eligibility Form (LINK COMING SOON).
 The form needs to be signed by your sponsor's pastor.

-Rite of Enrollment Card- Due by Rite of Enrollment Mass
+Rite of Enrollment Card- Due APRIL 17

 The Rite of Enrollment Mass contains a small ceremony that allows the parish to formally recognize and welcome you as members of the Confirmation process.
 It is a regular Mass, except that the Confirmation students will be called up before the sanctuary as a group so that they can receive a blessing from the priest and congregation.
-When students are called before the sanctuary, they should bring their Rite of Enrollment Card (click here to download), for it will be collected in a basket before they take their seats again.
+When students are called before the sanctuary, they should bring their Rite of Enrollment Card (LINK COMING SOON), for it will be collected in a basket before they take their seats again.
 The Rite of Enrollment Card contains a place for the parent's and candidate's signature to affirm their desire as a family to be involved in the Confirmation process.

 Saint Name Reflection- Due by SEPT.
-29/OCT.
-1
+12

 The tradition of adopting a new name for one's Confirmation is rooted in Scripture.
 Often times, when a person received a new mission from God, they were given a new name as well (Abram to Abraham in Genesis 17:5, Jacob to Israel in Genesis 32:28, Simon to Peter in Matthew 16:18).
 In Confirmation, you receive a new mission to spread of the love of God, and you're invited to choose a Saint Name to symbolize this.

-Letter to the Bishop- Due by SEPT.
-29/OCT.
-1
+Letter to the Bishop- FIRM DUE DATE by SEPT.
+26